socs-kul/socs-kul.github.io/_tutorials/rars.md

 3. Execute your program from the `Execute` window,
    - Execute the whole program using the first green arrow,
-   - Other arrows can be used for single stepping instructions,
+   - Other arrows can be used for single-stepping instructions,
-   - Memory and registers contents are displayed during/after execution.
+   - Memory and register contents are displayed during and after execution.

 The pictures below illustrate the execution of the program defined above.
-You may notice that some instruction of your program (in the `Source` column) are translated to multiple RISC-V instructions (in the `Basic` column).
-This is because these source instructions are **pseudo instruction** (basically syntactic sugar) that are converted to a sequence of RISC-V instruction by the assembler.
+You may notice that some instructions of your program (in the `Source` column) are translated to multiple RISC-V instructions (in the `Basic` column).
+This is because these source instructions are **pseudo instructions** (basically syntactic sugar) that are converted to a sequence of RISC-V instructions by the assembler.

 The `Data Segment` window holds the values `2` (corresponding to variable `a`)